 Between A.D.
 324 and A.D.
 400, the population increased by at least tenfold.

-Constantinople had a number of roles to play, more than just being the capital.
+Constantinople had several roles to play, more than just being the capital.
 It’s difficult for us to understand, in some ways, the vast importance of Constantinople.
 It was known as the “Queen of Cities” through much of the Middle Ages.
 Between A.D.
 324—when the city was still Byzantium and maybe 30,000 to 35,000 strong—and A.D.
 400, the population increased by at least tenfold.
 That was accompanied by a vast building program in the city in which the monarchy poured out an enormous amount of wealth, generating jobs and positions.

 The second important point about Constantinople is that Constantine ensured that the bishop of Constantinople was elevated to be the equal of the pope in Rome, Saint Peter’s successor.
 That would cause a great deal of dispute, in time, between the western and eastern churches.